The English Faculty consists of English, Media Studies, Drama and Theatre Studies

 Key Stage 3

 Through their Key Stage 3 studies, students become immersed within a variety of different contexts and cultures.
 In Year 7 and 8, our learners follow a Mastery curriculum that provides a challenging, exciting progression from their Key Stage 2 studies.
-This ranges from Crime to Myths and Legends and there is particular emphasis on grammar for writing skills and 19th century literature.
+This ranges from Visions of the Future to Love and conflict in Shakespeare and there is particular emphasis on grammar for writing skills and 19th century literature.
 Students are exposed to a breadth of fascinating literature from poetry to plays, nonfiction and fiction.
 Within Year 9, students follow a ‘bridging curriculum’ in order to fully prepare them for GCSEs.
 Students follow a pathway parallel to the curriculum at Key Stage 4.
 This is an important year in consolidating key skills needed for success.

 Key Stage 4

 From September 2016 students will follow the AQA specification in English Language and Literature which will offer our students the opportunity to consolidate a range of key skills.
-Through English Literature students will be studying a Shakespearian play such as Macbeth or Romeo and Juliet, a Victorian novel such as Frankenstein or Jekyll and Hyde, a modern play such as An Inspector Calls or Blood Brothers and a range of poems.
+Through English Literature students will be studying Shakespeare’s Macbeth, the Victorian novel Jekyll and Hyde and the modern play of An Inspector Calls as well as a range of poems centred on power and conflict.

 Key Stage 5